blisterz009/Flappy-Multiples/README.md

-# Flappy-bird
+# Flappy-Multiples
-Recreated the iconic Flappy-Bird game using Phaser in Javascript.
+Pass the bird from it's 3 consecutive multiples.